 I love it when many different rituals converge on one celebratory day.
-Suddenly the original cloth becomes beautifully clear, and the seemingly disparate threads of tradition are woven back together.
-Such is the case with February 2, known as Mid-Winter in many Anglo-Saxon countries, whose individual yarns have names such as Imbolc, the Feast of Saint Brigid, Candlemas, and even Groundhog Day.
+Suddenly the original cloth becomes beautifully clear.
+The seemingly disparate threads of tradition are woven back together.
+Such is the case with February 2.
+Known as Mid-Winter in many Anglo-Saxon countries; individual yarns have names such as Imbolc, the Feast of Saint Brigid, Candlemas, and even Groundhog Day.

 The Mid-Winter tapestry originates with the ancient Celts who worshiped Brigid (or Bride), a Celtic Goddess who was responsible for bringing back the light of Spring.
-Her festival day is known as Imbolc, the mid-way point between Winter and Spring.
-Her name derived from an older Sanskrit goddess ‘Bhairavi,’ Brigid loosely means ‘fiery arrow’ or ‘Goddess of Fire.’
+Her festival day is known as Imbolc.
+Imbolc is the mid-way point between Winter and Spring.
+Her name derived from an older Sanskrit goddess ‘Bhairavi’.
+Brigid loosely means ‘fiery arrow’ or ‘Goddess of Fire’.
 She was a mother-goddess, a life-protector, a poet, a seer, the Goddess of regeneration and abundance.
 Imbolc itself means the flow of milk from the ewes, when signs of Spring begin their song of rebirth.

-As Christianity took hold of Europe, Goddess Brigid transformed into Saint Brigid who was said to be the daughter of a Druid, had the ability to invoke miracles, and provide abundance.
-She was depicted as radiant sunlight, a bright, shining woman who was both a healer and weaver.
-Said to have perhaps lived in an all-female sanctuary attended by priestesses who kept the flame of life alive, the cross of Saint Brigid is her well-known symbol, a fiery sun-wheel turning inside a cross.
-On her Feast Day, festivites occur throughout Great Britain… feasting, offerings, dancing, singing, and the procession of Brigid’s cross, or circle-cross, often made from braided straw rope.
+As Christianity took hold of Europe, Goddess Brigid transformed into Saint Brigid who was said to be the daughter of a Druid.
+She had the ability to invoke miracles, and provide abundance.
+Brigid is often depicted as radiant sunlight, a bright, shining woman who is both a healer and weaver.
+By legend, she lived in an all-female sanctuary attended by priestesses who kept the flame of life alive.
+The cross of Saint Brigid is her well-known symbol, a fiery sun-wheel turning inside a cross.
+On her Feast Day, festivites occur throughout Great Britain.
+Feasting, offerings, dancing, singing, and the procession of Brigid’s cross, or circle-cross, often made from braided straw rope.

 Which brings us to Groundhog Day.
 It too marks the day of Mid-Winter; if the groundhog sees his shadow, we have 6 more weeks of Winter ahead; if not, Spring is on its way.
 Not as glamorous as Imbolc or Candlemas, no lighting of candles or feasting or processions with flames and crosses, but a noting of the turn of the seasons nonetheless.
 And this year, as seems to always be the case, he didn’t see his shadow.
 Alas, despite little snow, we’ve got a while before those crocuses peek their sleepy heads above ground.